Ionis' Antisense Technology Claims A Brief Period Of Success

 I wrote this article myself, and it expresses my own opinions.
 I am not receiving compensation for it.
 I have no business relationship with any company whose stock is mentioned in this article.

-Additional disclosure: The views, opinions and positions expressed by the author are his alone, and do not necessarily reflect the views, opinions or positions of QStat Consulting or any employee thereof.
-QStat Consulting make no representations as to accuracy, completeness, timeliness, suitability or validity of any information presented by the author on Seeking Alpha and will not be liable for any errors, omissions, or delays in this information or any losses or damages arising from its display or use.
+Additional disclosure: The opinions expressed herein by the author are his alone, and do not reflect the opinions of QStat Consulting or any employee thereof.
+QStat Consulting is not responsible for the accuracy of any of the information supplied by the author of this article.